That dollar amount reflects a 31.1% increase since 2017 and a 25.5% acceleration from 2020 to 2021 for the powerhouse

-Based on the average exchange rate for 2019, the Netherlands uses the euro which appreciated by 0.9% against the US dollar since 2015 but declined by -5.5% from 2018 to 2019.
-The weaker EU currency in 2019 made Dutch exports paid for in stronger US dollars relatively less expensive for international buyers compared to 2018.
+Based on the average exchange rate for 2020, the Netherlands uses the euro which appreciated by 3.1% against the US dollar since 2016 and increased by 2% from 2019 to 2020.
+The stronger EU currency in 2020 made Dutch exports paid for in weaker US dollars relatively more expensive for international buyers.

 The latest available country-specific data shows that almost two-thirds (66.1%) of products exported from the Netherlands were bought by importers in: Germany (22.8% of the Netherlands’ global total), Belgium (10.8%), France (8.1%), United States of America (4.8%), Italy (4.3%), Spain (3.14%), Poland (3.12%), mainland China (2.4%), Sweden (2%), Taiwan (1.7%), Czech Republic (1.53%) and Switzerland (1.47%).

 Given the Dutch population of 17.5 million people, Netherlands’ total $675 billion in 2020 exports translates to roughly $38,600 for every resident in the northwest European country with a northern coastline along the North Sea.
 That average dollar amount eclipses the $38,600 per capita one year earlier in 2020.